eonu/sequentia/README.md

 ## Examples

-This example demonstrates multivariate sequence classification with two features and two classes, using the `KNNClassifier`.
+Demonstration of classifying multivariate sequences with two features into two classes using the `KNNClassifier`.

 This example also shows a typical preprocessing workflow, as well as compatibility with Scikit-Learn.